What are sales analytics?

 What are the challenges of sales analytics?

+Sales analytics is highly beneficial.
+But, it also comes with several challenges that organizations may face.
+These challenges can impact the effectiveness and implementation of sales analytics initiatives.
 Addressing these challenges requires a strategic approach, commitment to data quality and security, investment in technology and talent, and strong leadership support.
 Overcoming these hurdles can help organizations fully use sales analytics, which can drive business growth and competitive advantage.
+Here are some common challenges:

 Data quality and integration